 This is especially important when it comes to oil.
 That’s because as you’re throwing the car around corners the centrifugal force will send the oil flying around the engine too – and if the overall level is too low then some critical components could find themselves momentarily without lubrication.

 Even if this doesn’t have an immediately serious effect it certainly won’t be good for the engine’s long-term health.

 It might seem obvious, but it’s worth saying all the same.
 Your engine will be receiving more than its usual level of punishment on a track day.
 It’s going to be running hotter than usual, much hotter in fact.

 At the service, it might well be worth asking the garage to put in an additive that can help to keep the water well below boiling point.
 At the very least, keep an eye on your car's water temperature gauge when you're on track.

 These are the other components that are going to come under the greatest strain as you’ll be working them much harder than normal.

-It could be a case of judging how soon you’re going to have to replace the existing ones because this could just be the excuse you do need to get a new set fitted – your garage will be able to advise on how many miles your current set may have left in them.
+It could be a case of judging how soon you’re going to have to replace your tyres anyway, because this could just be the excuse you do need to get a new set fitted.
+Your garage will be able to advise on how many miles your current set may have left in them.

 Every ounce counts